Vietnam.vn - Nền tảng quảng bá Việt Nam

 Goldman Sachs, JPMorgan, UBS lower China GDP growth forecast to near 5%, following dismal economic data last month.

-Earlier, a series of other banks also lowered their growth forecasts for China after the pessimistic economic data in May, from retail sales to fixed asset investment.
+Previously, a series of other banks also lowered their growth forecasts for China after the pessimistic economic data in May, from retail sales to fixed asset investment.
 Nomura Holdings forecast China's GDP to grow by only 5.1%.
 UBS said the rate was 5.2%.
-Standard Chartered expected growth of 5.4%.
+Standard Chartered expected a growth of 5.4%.
 JPMorgan lowered from 5.9% to 5.5%.

 The Chinese government has set a growth target of 5% this year – the lowest in more than 30 years, after missing last year’s target.
 Chinese media reported that officials met over the weekend to discuss ways to stimulate growth.